Home > How to Tips

 3. Type Y to confirm that you want to erase the volume, then press Return.

-4. Click OK when an alert appears to allow Terminal to access the volume.
+4. Click OK when an alert appears to allow the Terminal to access the volume.

-5. Wait for the copy completes, quit Terminal, and eject the volume.
+5. Wait for the copy to complete, quit Terminal, and eject the volume.

 install downloaded macos onto the drive

 Step 3.
-Install old macOS on your Mac with the bootable installer
+Install old macOS on your Mac via the bootable installer

 On Apple Silicon Mac: